-Target: Below 180 Hours of Congestion per Year
+Target: Below 396 Hours of Congestion per Year

 Motorists want to travel through work zones with as little inconvenience as possible.
-MoDOT tries to minimize travel impacts by shifting work to times when there are fewer impacts to the traveling public.
-Other strategies include using technology in work zones, providing valuable information to customers and innovative uses of traffic control devices to promote efficient traffic flow.
+MoDOT minimizes travel impacts by shifting work times to impact fewer travelers, using technology in work zones to provide valuable information to customers and using innovative traffic control devices to promote efficient traffic flow.
 To measure the effectiveness of these strategies, MoDOT monitors the performance of work zones with the greatest potential to impact traffic each quarter.
 The goal is to minimize the number of times a work zone creates a traffic delay of 10 minutes or more.